ironhack-labs/lab-canvas-race-car/README.md

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_ab5a6ba28003829bd3d8d485feeee649.png)

 The first thing we need is to create our board.
-The left side of the image is already on the HTML file, but when we click on the **Start Game** button, we need to create the canvas and display the road.
+The left side of the image is already on the HTML file, but when we click on the **Start Game** button, we need to create the game and display the road.

 The canvas HTML element is already part of the HTML starter code provided in the `index.html` file.
-In the `images` folder, you can find the image of the raod.
+In the `images` folder, you can find the image of the road.

 ### Iteration 2: Draw the car

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_9a8f35a079a1343f39cee4028ab8a081.png)

 Once we have our road, we need the player's car.
-The same as for the raod, in the `images` folder, you will find a `.png` file you should use.
+The same as for the road, in the `images` folder, you will find a `.png` file you should use.

 ### Iteration 3: Make the car move right and left

 In our game, the player will only be able to move the car to the right and left.
 Using `left` and `right` arrows, the player should be able to move the car.

-:bulb: Remember the boundaries!
+:bulb: Remember the boundaries.
+The car should not be able to move off the road!

 ### Iteration 4: Create obstacles